Hunting: Use of dog

 Although various other animals have been used to aid the hunter, such as ferrets, the dog has assumed many very important uses to the hunter.

 The domestication of the dog has led to a symbiotic relationship in which the dog's independence from humans is deferred.
-Though dogs can survive independently of humans, and in many cases do ferrally, when raised or adopted by humans the species tends to defer to its control in exchange for habitation, food and support.
+Though dogs can survive independently of humans, and in many cases do ferally, when raised or adopted by humans the species tends to defer to its control in exchange for habitation, food and support.

 Dogs today are used to find, chase, retrieve, and sometimes kill game.
 Dogs allow humans to pursue and kill prey that would otherwise be very difficult or dangerous to hunt.
 Different breeds of specifically bred hunting dog are used for different types of hunting.
 Waterfowl are commonly hunted using retrieving dogs such as the Labrador Retriever, the Golden Retriever, the Chesapeake Bay Retriever, the Brittany Spaniel, and other similar breeds.
 Game birds are flushed out using flushing spaniels such as the English Springer Spaniel, the various Cocker Spaniels and similar breeds.

 The hunting of wild mammals in England and Wales with dogs was banned under the Hunting Act 2004.
 The wild mammals include fox, hare, deer and mink.
 There are, however, exceptions in the Act.
+Nevertheless, there have been numerous attempts on behalf of activists, pressure groups, etc. to revoke the act over the last two decades.